top of page

 • Build a keyword list to reuse on Pinterest pins and blog posts

-For example, instead of going with “The Perfect Planner,” Keysearch might show you that “2025 printable daily planner” or “self-care planner for moms” gets way more search traffic.
+For example, instead of going with a vague random title like “The Perfect Planner,” Keysearch will suggest to you that “ Mom printable planner” or “Best mom planner” gets way more search traffic.

 Step 6: Print and Sell with Printify